OpenBagTwo/gsb/docs/usage.md

     In order to keep your backup history linear, technically what happens when you "rewind" your save state is that the files at that revision are restored and then played forward as a _new_ commit.
-That way all of your changes since the point you rewound to are still in your history (future versions of `gsb` will let you clean this up later).
+That way all of your changes since the point you rewound to are still in your history (see below for instructions on cleaning up any unneeded or superfluous backups).

 If you don't provide a restore point, the command will prompt you to choose from a list of recent backups.